Condenser (laboratory): Dimroth

-A Dimroth condenser, named after Otto Dimroth, is somewhat similar to the coil condenser; it has an internal double spiral through which coolant flows such that the coolant inlet and outlet are both at the top.
+A Dimroth condenser, also known as a spiral condenser, named after Otto Dimroth, is somewhat similar to the coil condenser; it has an internal double spiral through which coolant flows such that the coolant inlet and outlet are both at the top.
 The vapors travel through the jacket from bottom to top.
 Dimroth condensers are more effective than conventional coil condensers.
-They are often found in rotary evaporators.
+They are often found in rotary evaporators which may use a more elaborate arrangement with several spirals.

 There also exists a version of Dimroth condenser with an external jacket, like in a Davies condenser, to further increase the cooling surface.

-Spiral

-A spiral condenser has a spiral condensing tube with both inlet and outlet connections at the top, and on the same side.
-See Dimroth condenser.

 Cold finger

-A cold finger is a cooling device in the form of a vertical rod that is flow-cooled from the inside, with both coolant ports at the top, that is to be immersed in the vapor while supported at the upper end only.
+A cold finger is a cooling device in the form of a vertical tube that is cooled from the inside, that is to be immersed in the vapor while supported at the upper end only.
+This may be either flow-cooled, with both coolant ports at the top, or open-topped where liquid or solid coolant is simply placed inside.
 The vapor is meant to condense on the rod and drip down from the free end, and eventually reach the collecting vessel.
 A cold finger may be a separate piece of equipment, or may be only a part of a condenser of another type.
-(Cold fingers are also used to condense vapors produced by sublimation in which case the result is a solid that adheres to the finger and must be scraped off.)
+Cold fingers are also used to condense vapors produced by sublimation in which case the result is a solid that adheres to the finger and must be scraped off, or as a cold-trap, where the liquid or solid condensate is not intended to return to the source of the vapor (often used to protect vacuum pumps and/or prevent venting of harmful gasses).